 We have incurred operating losses since our inception and expect to incur net losses and negative cash flow for the foreseeable future.
-We incurred net losses of \$2.2 million for the year ended December 31, 1997, \$6.6 million for the year ended December 31, 1998 and \$3.6 million for the year ended December 31, 1999.
-As of December 31, 1999 and December 31, 1998, our accumulated deficit was \$14.7 million and \$11.0 million, respectively.
+We incurred net losses of \$6.6 million for the year ended December 31, 1998, \$3.6 million for the year ended December 31, 1999, \$7.8 million for the year ended December 31, 2000 and \$368,191 for the three months ended March 31, 2001.
+As of December 31, 2000 and December 31, 1999, our accumulated deficit was \$22.4 million and \$14.7 million, respectively.
 We expect to continue to incur significant operating and capital expenditures and, as a result, we will need to generate significant revenues to achieve and maintain profitability.
 We cannot guarantee that we will achieve sufficient revenues for profitability.
 Even if we do achieve profitability, we cannot guarantee that we can sustain or increase profitability on a quarterly or annual basis in the future.
 If revenues grow slower than we anticipate, or if operating expenses exceed our expectations or cannot be adjusted accordingly, our business, results of operations and financial condition will be materially and adversely affected.
 Because our strategy includes acquisitions of other businesses, acquisition expenses and any cash used to make these acquisitions will reduce our available cash.

-Uncertainty of availability of additional funding.
+Uncertainty of availability of additional funding and going concern.
 We will require substantial additional funds to conduct and sponsor research and development activities related to our biopharmaceutical businesses, to conduct pre-clinical and clinical testing, and to market our products.
-We intend to seek such additional funding through collaborative arrangements and through public or private financings.
+These circumstances raise substantial doubt about our ability to continue as a going concern.
+Our plans with regard to these matters include continued development of our products as well as seeking additional funding through collaborative arrangements and through public or private financings.
 There can be no assurance that additional financing will be available, or, if available, that such additional financing will be available on terms acceptable to us.

 We are in various stages of product development and there can be no assurance of successful commercialization.
 Our research and development programs are at an early stage of development.
-The United States Food and Drug Administration has not approved any of our biopharmaceutical product candidates.
+The FDA has not approved any of our biopharmaceutical product candidates.
 Any drug candidates developed by us will require significant additional research and development efforts, including extensive pre-clinical and clinical testing and regulatory approval, prior to commercial sale.
 We cannot be sure our approach to drug discovery will be effective or will result in the development of any drug.
 We cannot expect that any drugs that do result from our research and development efforts will be commercially available for many years.